To change your logo go to the 'Page Master' under the 'Design' menu

 And on the way there you cannot miss the incredibly tame puffins nesting on the edge of the cliffs, and the shags snapping at you from their nests beside the path.
 More difficult to track down are the storm petrels which fly in after dark to their nests under your feet, amongst the stones on the beach.
 I believe that Manx shearwaters also nest hereabouts, again only at night.

 Of course, in the spring the whole place is ablaze with wild flowers — blubells, primroses, sea campion and flag irises all at the same time in late May.

-In the autumn, from about mid to late September, the birds have mostly long gone but your visit will be rewarded by the sight of baby Atlantic seals along the boulder beach by the anchorage, their parents swimming just offshore (or guarding their young, so don't get between them).
+In the autumn, from about mid to late September, the seabirds have mostly long gone but your visit will be rewarded by the sight of baby Atlantic seals along the boulder beach by the anchorage, their parents swimming just offshore (or guarding their young, so don't get between them).

 Please let me know if there is anything wrong or out of date on this page, or if there is anything I should add — by clicking HERE

-A close up Puffin
+A close-up Puffin